MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-get-info.md

 Bool value.
 If True, and get_var_info is True, variable information (e.g., high/low values) for non-xdf data sources will be computed by reading through the data set.
-If True, and get_var_info is False, the number of variables will be gotten from from non-xdf data sources (but not the number of rows).
+If True, and get_var_info is False, the number of variables will be gotten from non-xdf data sources (but not the number of rows).